By Tina Pinson

 Going to school.

-I still remember how I walked my son to school and didn't want to let go of his hand.
-When he walked away, I stood there in stunned silence, tears streaming my cheeks, wondering how my son managed to get so big.
+I walked my son to school and didn't want to let go of his hand.
+When he walked away, I stood there in stunned silence, tears making tracks on my cheeks, wondering how my son managed to get so big.

 That was to be the first time of many such moments.
 And everyone of them left me awed.

-He learned to write, learn math, and learned how to read.
-He started riding a two wheeled bike and wanting to go play with other friends.
+He learned to write, learned math, and learned how to read.
+He started riding a two wheeled bike and wanted to go play with other friends.

-The days passed and he was in first grade, second grade then third.
+The days passed and he was in first grade, second grade, and then third.
 He was every changing, ever growing.

 My Son, My Son